 Keith Callaghan explains the thinking behind the H2.

 Over the last few years I have been developing (among other things) a singlehander for a generation which I think has been left behind by the manufacturers and innovators – people who were keen dinghy sailors in their youth, but then got out of sailing as such things as career, children and mortgages took precedent.
 But the desire for a good recreational sailing experience remains and they find that the mortgage is paid off and the kids are gone – time to get back into dinghy sailing!

-That generation may not be as fit as they used to be, and have put on a little weight perhaps, but they have a lot of sailing experience and know a good boat from a duffer.
+That generation may not be as fit as they used to be, and have put on a little weight perhaps, but they are still physically active, have a lot of sailing experience and know a good boat from a duffer.
 They can’t be bothered with the hassle of finding and keeping a good and reliable crew, so it’s a singlehander for them – but what is there in the marketplace which comprehensively satisfies their needs?
 NOTHING.